15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 It’s an original robot dog kit from Freenove (click to read my full review about it):

 Yes, it’s awesome and fun.
-An excellent project for any Raspberry Pi user, whatever the level.
+An excellent project for any Raspberry Pi user, whatever their level.

-You can find it on Amazon, the price is decent for an advanced kit.
+You can find this particular kit on Amazon, the price is affordable for that kind of quality kit.

 Excepting the funny movements, you can program it for face recognition, following a ball and many other interesting projects.

-By the way, I have an entire guide with the best robot kits available on Raspberry Pi, if you want to check other ideas or cheaper ones.
-But no one is as fun as this one ๐Ÿ™‚
+And if you need more ideas, I have an entire guide with the best robot kits available on Raspberry Pi, if you want to check other ideas or cheaper ones.
+But no one is as fun as this one 🙂

-Why not making a joke from his or her passion and offer something absolutely not related to the technology?
+Why not make a joke out of his or her passion and offer something that has absolutely nothing to do with technology?

-This way, you can’t make any mistake if you know the person a little, but have no idea about the Raspberry Pi level or hardware she already has.
+That way you can’t make a mistake if you know the person a little bit but have no idea about their Raspberry Pi level or hardware they already have.

-You can probably find other ideas depending on his or her passions, but you get my point here.
+You can probably find other ideas depending on his or her passions, but you get my point.

 A Raspberry Pi 400

-Ok, this one is back to tech, but as it’s pretty new it could be a good idea.
+Ok, this one’s back to technology, but since it’s pretty new, it might be a good idea.

-The Raspberry Pi 400 is the latest model available, with an original design: it’s integrated in a keyboard, so you just need to plug it on a monitor or TV.
+The Raspberry Pi 400 is a recent model, with an original design: it’s built into a keyboard, so all you need to do is plug it into a monitor or TV.

-Wi-Fi is built in and it’s USB powered, so you don’t need anything else (except a mouse obviously).
+Wi-Fi is built in and it’s USB powered, so you don’t need anything else (except a mouse, of course).

-I think it can be the perfect gift for a kid that want a computer, or even for a fan which doesn’t have it yet.
-It has been released in November 2020, so it’s still recent and not so many people have one.
+I think it can be the perfect gift for a kid who wants a computer, or even for a fan who doesn’t have one yet.

 I have more detail about the Raspberry Pi 400 in this post.